Plans

 Barcelona.
 May 25

-The CCCB's Mirador Room can be visited free of charge on certain days, and this Sunday, May 25th, is one of them.
-Located on the fifth floor of the Raval cultural center, it offers excellent views of Barcelona through its glass facade.
+The CCCB's Mirador Hall can be visited for free on certain days, and this Sunday, May 25th, is one of them.
+It is located on the fifth floor of the Raval cultural center, from where you can enjoy good views of Barcelona through the glass facade.

 6.